National Tile Museum Entry Tickets

 Loading reviews...

-Learn more about the city’s fascinating history at the Lisbon Story Center and the Sintra Myths and Legends Interactive Centre.
-Get skip-the-line access to iconic sites like the Jerónimos Monastery, Belém Tower, and the National Costume Museum.
-Go on a virtual reality tour at the 25 de Abril Bridge, one of the top 50 longest suspension bridges in the world!
+Dive into the city's past at places like the Lisbon Story Center and Sintra Myths and Legends Interactive Centre.
+You'll skip long lines to visit famous landmarks such as the Jerónimos Monastery, Belém Tower, and National Costume Museum.
+Even experience a virtual reality tour of the 25 de Abril Bridge—ranked among the world’s top 50 longest suspension bridges.

-And this is just the tip of the iceberg of possibilities with your Lisbon Card.
-Click here for the list of attractions and public transport available to you with this ticket.
+There's plenty more to discover with your Lisbon Card.
+Click here to see the full list of attractions and transport options included with this ticket.

 National Tile Museum Entry Tickets